Disney signs deal to stream 'Spider-Man,' other Sony films

-Walt Disney Co (DIS.N) said on Wednesday it had reached a deal with Sony Pictures (6758.T) to bring new "Spider-Man" movies and other films to Disney's streaming services and TV networks in the United States after they play on Netflix (NFLX.O).
+LOS ANGELES (Reuters) -Walt Disney Co said on Wednesday it had reached a deal with Sony Pictures to bring new “Spider-Man” movies and other films to Disney’s streaming services and TV networks in the United States after they play on Netflix.

-Disney also secured rights to offer older Sony films, including "Jumanji" and "Hotel Transylvania," much sooner.
+Disney also secured rights to offer hundreds of older Sony films much sooner, including “Jumanji” and “Hotel Transylvania.”
 The company said it will add a significant number of Sony titles to Hulu starting in June.

 Financial terms were not disclosed.

-The arrangement means Disney will be able to offer new Marvel films in the "Spider-Man" and "Venom" series starting in 2023.
+The arrangement means Disney will be able to offer new Sony movies, including any new installments in Marvel’s “Spider-Man” and “Venom” series, starting in 2023.
 First they will play in theaters and be offered on DVD and video-on-demand.
-Next, they will head to Netflix for an exclusive 18-month period before going to Disney platforms.
+Next, they will head to Netflix for an exclusive 18-month period before going to Disney+ or other Disney platforms.

-After their run in cinemas, the new movies will be offered via DVD, video-on-demand and then on Netflix (NFLX.O), which reached a deal with Sony earlier this month , before heading to the Disney+ streaming service and other Disney platforms.
+The agreement covers new Sony films that debut in theaters between 2022 to 2026.
+That is scheduled to include Marvel’s “Morbius,” best-selling book adaptation “Where the Crawdads Sing,” Brad Pitt thriller “Bullet Train” and another installment in the “Bad Boys” comedy series.

 Our Standards: The Thomson Reuters Trust Principles.